 Warranty- 5 years

 Coming to the power supply, we know how important it is to get a reliable PSU to protect your components from faulty currents and voltages.
-Therefore, I chose the MPG A650GF power supply from MSI which is quite new.
-Even though MSI is a new competitor in the PSU market, it is doing well enough.
+Therefore, I chose the Toughpower GX2 600W from Thermaltake which is cheap but reliable.
+Thermaltake has been in the PSU industry for ages and doesn’t disappoint with its Toughpower series which also provides 5 years of warranty.

-The A650GF brings 650 watts of wattage capacity with an 80 Plus Gold efficiency rating.
+The Toughpower GX2 brings 600 watts of wattage capacity with an 80 Plus Gold efficiency rating.
 It is really power efficient with up to 90% of efficiency on typical loads and features tight voltage regulation on all the rails.
-It is also fully modular giving you the capability of managing the cables easily and neatly.
+It is, however, non-modular and you have to deal with the thick cables.

 Is The $800 Gaming PC Upgradable?